Hornsby Heights suburb profile

 Hornsby Heights rental market trends

 The rental market in Hornsby Heights has experienced moderate growth, with house rents increasing by 5.9% over the past year to $900 per week.
-However, there has been no change in unit rents, which remain at $0, indicating a potential lack of available units for rent.
-This suburb offers a tranquil lifestyle with its proximity to natural reserves, making it an attractive option for families seeking a suburban environment.
+However, there is no data available for unit rents, indicating a potential lack of unit rental properties in the area.
+Hornsby Heights remains an attractive option for families seeking a suburban lifestyle with access to natural surroundings and local amenities.

 Suburbs near Hornsby Heights